Resources for Users of R

 Devore and Farnum (2nd edition)

-One of the courses I am responsible for at Massey is an introductory course in Statistics taught to Engineering students and students from other mathematical disciplines.
+One of the courses I was responsible for at Massey is an introductory course in Statistics taught to Engineering students and students from other mathematical disciplines.

-The textbook used in class is Devore and Farnum's
+The textbook used in class was Devore and Farnum's

 Applied Statistics for Engineers and Scientists, 2nd edition, published by Duxbury Press.